-A CD containing electronic PDF file(s) of the report text, appendices, flood maps, flood profiles, floodplain and floodway data tables will be submitted to UDFCD and each of the project sponsors for review.
-This review set represents the final report as much as possible and should contain all items required by the checklist.
+A CD containing electronic PDF file(s) of the report text, appendices, Flood Maps, Flood Profiles, and Floodplain and Floodway Data Tables will be submitted to UDFCD and each of the project sponsors for review.
+This review set represents the final report product as much as possible and should contain all items required in the completed DFHAD Report Checklist.
+Clearly mark the PDF pages with "DRAFT" and use the words "Draft" in the PDF file name to distinguish it from the FINAL DFHAD PDF file.